Texas Longhorns men's basketball: Resumed decline (1967–76)

 With the hiring of Leon Black prior to the 1967–68 season, Texas entered a period that saw the reversal of most of its progress since the lost decade of the 1950s.
 Black opened with three losing seasons and one non-winning season before his 1971–72 team finished 19–9, won a share of the conference championship, and reached the 1972 NCAA tournament.
-The Longhorns defeated the Houston Cougars 85–74 to advance to the Sweet Sixteen, where they fell to the Kansas State Wildcats by a score of 66–55.
-(This was the final game of the tournament for Texas, as regional third-place games ceased to be held following the 1967 NCAA tournament.)
+The Longhorns defeated the Houston Cougars (who had been approved for SWC membership in 1971, but did not play a conference basketball schedule until 1975–76) 85–74 to advance to the Sweet Sixteen, where they fell to the Kansas State Wildcats by a score of 66–55.
+Texas also lost the regional third place game 100–70 to Southwestern Louisiana (now the University of Louisiana at Lafayette, branded "Louisiana" for intercollegiate athletics), but that game, plus all Ragin' Cajun tournament games in 1972 and 1973, were scrubbed from NCAA records when USL was handed a two-year death penalty in August 1973 (the game vs. USL was not a forfeit win for Texas).

 After posting a 13–12 overall record in 1972–73, Black's Longhorns recorded three consecutive losing seasons, each with fewer wins and more defeats than the one before.
 Black's 1973–74 team managed to win the SWC championship outright, even with an overall record of 12–15, and advanced to the NCAA tournament, where the Longhorns fell to the Creighton Bluejays in the first round, 77–61.

 Following 10–15 and 9–17 seasons in 1974–75 and 1975–76, respectively, Black resigned from his position as Texas head coach.
 Black finished with an overall record of 106–121 (.467) and a record of 63–65 (.492) in conference play.
 Prior to Black, only two Texas head coaches had finished with overall losing records—W. E. Metzenthin (1909–11) and Marshall Hughes (1956–59)—and each had only coached for three seasons.
 Black coached for nine seasons, only twice finishing with a winning record.